 This treatment is to stimulate the roots for quick spring green up.
 The crabgrass control is applied to prevent crabgrass seed germination.
 This application is a dry granular product.

 What is crabgrass?

 It’s an annual grassy weed that spreads thousands of seeds during its lifespan.
 Annual grassy weeds are tough, aggressive plants that thrive on stressed areas of your yard.
 Dried out lawns, thin patches, and areas along the driveway and sidewalks are inviting spots for crabgrass.
 It only lives for one growing season, so it spreads fast.
 Over time, crabgrass can overrun your yard if you don’t treat it.

 This treatment is to control a wide spectrum of existing broadleaf weeds in the lawns.
 We generally will do a treatment after the spring dandelions bloom.
 This is a liquid blanket application sprayed on the entire lawn.

 The term broadleaf weed means weeds with broad or wide leaves and a pair of cotyledons, or seed leaves.
 Examples of broadleaf weeds include dandelions, clover, thistle, ground ivy (creeping charlie).

 This treatment is a slow-released, balanced, nitrogen based fertilizer to help improve color and heat resistance for your lawn.
 This application is a dry granular product.

 Why Slow Release?

-Slow release fertilizer is a coated granule that is activated as it come into contact with water and slowly released over time.
+Slow release fertilizer is a coated granule that is activated as it comes into contact with water, and slowly released over time.
 The advantage is you get a steady green lawn all season long.

 4th Application July-September